 5. Do not write your PIN down on the card, ever

-Don’t open any suspicious emails – some of the emails you don’t recognise may contain viruses or email scams.
-Your bank will never ask for any personal information, banking password or PIN in an email – so never follow a link in an email asking you to enter your password, it is a scam!
+Don’t open any suspicious emails or text messages – some may contain viruses or scams.
+Your bank will never ask for any personal information, banking password or PIN in an email or text – so never follow a link asking you to enter your password, it is a scam!

 It’s really important to have a good credit record.
 Your credit record is in the form of a report that contains information about you and your credit history, including: